Sunday, April 21, 2024

 And so I trembled in those frozen moments in the wake of Ibrahim’s words.
 Would they distrust all of their time with me?
 Would the leaders erase the memory of me toting children on my hip and braiding beautiful hair and holding little hands on the way to dinner?
 Would the women shut out the memory of our shared shrieks of laughter during field games?
 Would they all discard the fellowship of our songs and prayers?
 Would they hate me?

 No, they would not, did not.
 Instead, this group of people who’d been born and raised inside the confines of Palestine, under the watch of Israel, rose from their chairs and gathered around me.
-Laid their hands upon me.
-Not to come against me, but to pray for me.
-To pray over this Jesus-following Jewish girl – in Arabic.
+And laid their hands upon me to pray over this Jesus-following Jewish girl – in Arabic.
 And to pray for my whole family – while my husband and children and father-in-law bowed their heads, too.

 In real time and in real flesh, we were living out the reality of Ephesians 2:14.